 Free Trial: 7 days

 Similar to Xumo or Pluto TV, KlowdTV is a streaming service that offers users a free way to watch Live TV.
-And as with both, the selection is limited to news channels like France24 and right-wing channels.
+The selection is limited to news channels like France24 and right-wing channels, but you can pay a monthly or yearly fee to get even more channels.

 Klassiki is a streaming service dedicated to classic and modern films from Eastern Europe, the Caucasus, and Central Asia.
 The platform's team carefully curate the titles that go into their library, and every week, they handpick a special film for you to enjoy.
 Since Klassiki is still new, their library is not too stacked (they have about 50 titles as of this writing), but the leanness is perfect for those who value quality over quantity.
 A monthly subscription costs $10.99 (£9.99 if you're in the UK), and along with on-demand content, you get exclusive program notes, reviews, and interviews from different critics and filmmakers via their journal section.